michielmulders/metadata-validation-BE/README.md

 At the root level of the project, you find the `nfts.db` and `nfts-copy.db` databases.
 The `nfts-copy.db` contains almost **64,000 records containing metadata but also verification data against HIP-412**.
 The data has been scraped from IPFS using the Pinata Gateway service.

-The `scripts/scrape-nfts.js` script has performed the scraping and contains the list of `token_id`s used to populate the database.
+The `scripts/scrape-nfts.js` script has performed the scraping and contains the list of `token_id`'s used to populate the database.
 We've selected the most popular/high-volume projects on Hedera using zuse.market analytics.
 You can use this sqlite3 database however you want.

 Sample queries to perform on the data: